-The views expressed by the host on this program documented to be almost always right 99.7% of the time.
+The views expressed by the host on this program, documented to be almost always right, 99.7% of the time.

 You know why?

-Because the views expressed by the host of this program are the result of a daily relentless, unstoppable quest for the truth.
+Because the views expressed by the host of this program are the result of a daily, relentless, unstoppable quest for the truth.

-Live from the Southern Command in Sunny South Florida.
+Live from the Southern Command in sunny South Florida, it's Open Line Friday!

-Open Line Friday, one of greatest career risks taken by a major media figure in the world today.
+Open Line Friday, one of the greatest career risks taken by a major media figure in the world today.

 And that's because when we go to the phones, pretty much whatever people want to talk about is fine.

-Don't screen it that tightly.com.
+Don't screen it that tightly.

 The president of Liberia is a woman by the name of Ellen Johnson Sirleaf.

-She became internationally known last week, discussing one of her own citizens, Thomas Duncan.
+She became internationally known last week discussing one of her own citizens, Thomas Duncan.

 It was revealed that Thomas Duncan, who has since died, got on an airplane in Monrovia for the United States, knowing he was sick with Ebola.

-And he has subsequently passed away.
+And he traveled to the United States, and he has subsequently passed away.

 She said that she had immediately changed his classification from citizen to refugee and would never let him back in the country.